Pierre Schaeffer: Beginnings of writing career

 In 1938 Schaeffer began his career as a writer, penning various articles and essays for the Revue Musicale, a French journal of music.
 His first column, Basic Truths, provided a critical examination of musical aspects of the time.

-A known ardent Catholic, Schaeffer began to write minor religiously-based pieces, and in the same year as his Basic Truths he published his first novel: Chlothar Nicole — a short Christian novel.
+An ardent Catholic, Schaeffer began to write religiously based pieces, and in the same year as his Basic Truths he published his first novel: Chlothar Nicole — a short Christian novel.

 Club d'essai and the origin of musique concrète

 The Studio d'Essai, later Club d'Essai, was founded in 1942 by Pierre Schaeffer at the Radiodiffusion Nationale (France).
 It played a role in the activities of the French resistance during World War II, and later became a center of musical activity.

 Groupe de Recherche de Musique Concrète

-In 1949, Schaeffer met the percussionist-composer Pierre Henry, with whom he collaborated on many different musical compositions, and in 1951, he founded the Groupe de Recherche de Musique Concrète (GRMC) in the French Radio Institution.
+In 1949, Schaeffer met the percussionist-composer Pierre Henry, with whom he collaborated on many compositions, and in 1951, he founded the Groupe de Recherche de Musique Concrète (GRMC) in the French Radio Institution.
 This gave him a new studio, which included a tape recorder.
 This was a significant development for Schaeffer, who previously had to work with phonographs and turntables to produce music.
 Schaeffer is generally acknowledged as being the first composer to make music using magnetic tape.
-His continued experimentation led him to publish À la Recherche d'une Musique Concrète (French for "In Search of a Concrete Music") in 1952, which was a summation of his working methods up to that point.
+His continued experimentation led him to publish À la Recherche d'une Musique Concrète (French; the English title is: In Search of a Concrete Music) in 1952, which was a summation of his working methods up to that point.
 His only opera, Orphée 53 ("Orpheus 53"), premiered in 1953.

 Schaeffer left the GRMC in 1953 and reformed the group in 1958 as the Groupe de Recherche Musicale[s] (GRM) (at first without "s", then with "s").

-In 1954 Schaeffer founded traditional music label Ocora ("Office de Coopération Radiophonique") alongside composer, pianist and musicologist Charles Duvelle, with a worldwide coverage in order to preserve African rural soundscapes.
+In 1954 Schaeffer founded traditional music label Ocora ("Office de Coopération Radiophonique") alongside composer, pianist, and musicologist Charles Duvelle, with a worldwide coverage in order to preserve African rural soundscapes.
 Ocora also served as a facility to train technicians in African national broadcasting services.
-Today, it is still run by Duvelle.

-Over the years, Schaeffer mentored a number of students who went on to have successful careers in their own right including Éliane Radigue, and the young Jean Michel Jarre, who called him the first disc jockey.
+Over the years, Schaeffer mentored a number of students who went on to have successful careers, including Éliane Radigue and the young Jean Michel Jarre, who called his mentor the first disc jockey.
 His last "étude" (study) came in 1959: the "Study of Objects" (Études aux Objets).